Numerical Testing of a New Positivity-Preserving Interpolation Algorithm: Results

 \subsection{Example III $f_3(x)$}

-The third example uses the modified function introduced in Equation \ref{eq:GT}.
+The third example uses the modified function introduced in Equation \ref{eq:GT} with $\epsilon_{0}=0.01$, $\epsilon_{1}=1$ and $st=2$.
 The function $f_{3}(x)$ is particularly challenging because of the discontinuity at $x=-0.5$.
 The results from Tables \ref{tab:GelbT_1} and \ref{tab:GelbT_2} show that the $L^{2}$-errors from the four interpolation methods have the same order of accuracy.
-The PPI method gives slightly better approximation results compared to the other methods.
-The average polynomial degrees for the PPI approach show that high-order polynomials are used.
-This suggest that in the smooth regions away from the discontinuity the PPI approach lead to high-order accuracy.
-However, at the discontinuity, the PPI and other methods struggle to represent the underlying function.
-This example shows that the PPI method is an appropriate approach for interpolating from one mesh to another, because around the discontinuity, the method is as accurate as the other ones, and in smooth regions the method gives better approximation results than the other approaches.
+The DBI and PPI methods give slightly better approximation results compared to the other methods.
+The average polynomial degrees for the DBI and PPI approaches show that high-order polynomials are used.
+This suggest that in the smooth regions away from the discontinuity the DBI and PPI approaches lead to high-order accuracy.
+However, at the discontinuity, the DBI and PPI and other methods struggle to represent the underlying function.
+This example shows that both the DBI and PPI methods are appropriate approaches for interpolating from one mesh to another, because around the discontinuity, the methods are as accurate as the other ones, and in smooth regions the method gives better approximation results than the other approaches.
 The results from Tables \ref{tab:GelbT_1} and \ref{tab:GelbT_2} show that the $L^{2}$-error from the four interpolation methods have the same order.